ISCDtoolbox/Commons/README.md

 * cmake (version >= 2.8(.12.2) is mandatory and version >= 3.9 is recommanded)
 * git (version >= 1.9.1)

-We mention that git is only used here to clone the Commons repository on your computer but it is also possible to download the files manually from github in a *.zip archive format if git is not installed on your computer (just go to the upper right part of the project [page](https://github.com/ISCDtoolbox/Commons/tree/test_future_update), click on the button Clone or download, and then Download ZIP).
+We mention that git is only used here to clone the Commons repository on your computer but it is also possible to download the files manually from github in a *.zip archive format if git is not installed on your computer (just go to the upper right part of the curretn [project page](https://github.com/ISCDtoolbox/Commons/tree/test_future_update), click on the button Clone or download, and then Download ZIP).

 In order to get the current version of a specific software installed on your computer (or simply to know if such a software is installed), you can type in a command prompt
 ```